 It is possible that Saudi Arabia and Russia mismanagement of their oil fields will both cause peaking sooner than it would have otherwise, and that mismanagement will mean that a great deal of oil will never be recovered (see “Russia, Saudi Oilfield Mismanagement Will Bring Back $100 Oil“, Forbes 2016).

-For all of the above reasons, the downslope of the peak oil curve may be much steeper than the rise of oil production, not a bell curve, which many refer to as an energy cliff.
+Enhanced Oil Recovery may mean that we’re getting oil out NOW that we would have gotten out later.
+So for that and all of the above reasons, the downslope of the peak oil curve may be much steeper than the rise of oil production, not a bell curve, which many refer to as an energy cliff.
 In fact, “When oil turns it will be with such lightning speed that it could upend the market again” (Evans-Pritchard 2016):

 - Oil discoveries around the world are the lowest in more than 60 years, preparing the ground for a game-changing spike and raising serious questions about energy security.